allisnulll/keyboard/README.md

     _    _    _    _              _              _    _    _    _    _    _
                                                                 _    _    _
 ```
 Moves the numbers at the top of the keyboard down to your fingers, so you don't have to reach for them.
-Home row mods are still usable if you hold them before entering this layer making a lot of shortcuts more convenient, especially ones for switching windows or tabs.
+Home row mods are still usable if you hold them before entering this layer making a lot of shortcuts more convenient, especially ones for switching windows or tabs, making this one of the most useful layers.

 ### **Numpad**
 ```